TL;DR Answer Box

 - Gold: Often a play on weakening fiat currencies, not just a fear hedge.

-- Crypto: May seem like a hedge, but recent volatility suggests otherwise.
+- Crypto: May seem like a hedge, but recent volatility suggests it can behave more like a risk asset than a stabilizer.

 Why Inflation & Interest Rates Become Unpredictable